dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 comments: true
 dblog_post_id: 73
 ---
 Just when I thought things were well under control in [dotNetInstaller](https://github.com/dblock/dotnetinstaller/), someone filed [this bug](https://web.archive.org/web/20161107054658/https://dotnetinstaller.codeplex.com/workitem/4856).
-It basically says that an installed check doesn’t work.
+It basically says that an installed check doesn't work.
 This is pretty major functionality and I was under the impression that I unit-tested it in every possible direction.
-There’s at least a dozen tests that walk all kinds of scenarios around these checks and everything passes.
+There's at least a dozen tests that walk all kinds of scenarios around these checks and everything passes.
 It took ten seconds to find the culprit: the UI has a silly bug and such a check cannot be added to a configuration node.
-Naturally unit tests don’t use the UI.
+Naturally unit tests don't use the UI.
 The user cannot take advantage of the functionality, even though the functionality itself ... functions.

-It’s a great example of total failure.
+It's a great example of total failure.
 Something has to be done.

 ### Executing the Application